 Breakfast and brunch is served 9am-5pm Monday to Friday and 10am-5pm Saturday and Sunday.
 49 Coal Drops Yard, King’s Cross.

-The breakfast line up is stellar: start your day with deliciously moreish toasted banana bread with nut and maple butter, violet granola, grilled cheese and ham with hot English mustard or good old Egg and Soldiers.
+At Spiritland on Stable Street the breakfast line up is stellar: start your day with deliciously moreish toasted banana bread with nut and maple butter, violet granola, grilled cheese and ham with hot English mustard or good old “egg and soldiers”.

 Breakfast is served Monday to Saturday from 8am and Sundays from 10am.
-Spiritland can be found at 9-10 Stable Street, London, N1C 4AB.
-Visit to Spiritland website.
+Spiritland can be found at 9-10 Stable Street.
+Visit the Spiritland website.